 True communicators of the gospel present the gospel for the sake of the lost, not for their own prestige or recognition.

 True communicators of the gospel present the gospel for the sake of the lost, not for their own prestige or recognition.
-Much ministry today is to advance one’s career.
+Much of the so-called ministry today is to advance one’s career.
 We care more about how we deliver ministry than the impact our ministry has on people.

 “For we do not preach ourselves, but Christ Jesus the Lord, and ourselves your bondservants for Jesus’ sake.
 For it is the God who commanded light to shine out of darkness, who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ” (2 Corinthians 4:5-6).